kiri-vadivelu/project-david/src/blog/article-4.md

 ---
-title: Police, Poverty and the Cycle of Violence
+title: The Crisis of Police, Poverty and the Cycle of Violence
-description: Police, Poverty and the Cycle of Violence
+description: The Crisis of Police, Poverty and the Cycle of Violence
+date: 2023-11-16
 ---

 <img